eclipse-qrisp/Qrisp/documentation/source/reference/Examples/index.rst

      - Provides implementations for solving optimization problems using the Quantum Approximate Optimization Algorithm.
 For a detailed tutorial on how to use QAOA, please refer to the :ref:`in depth QAOA tutorial <QAOA101>`.
    * - :ref:`ShorExample`
      - Showcases the cryptographic implications of implementating Shor's algorithm and provides insight in how to easily use a custom adder.
+   * - :ref:`MolecularPotentialEnergyCurve`
+     - Calculating molecular potential energy curves with :ref:`VQE`.
-   * - :ref:`MolecularPotentialEnergyCurveExample`
+   * - :ref:`GroundStateEnergyQPE`
-     - Molecular Potetial Energy Curve
+     - Calculating ground state energies with quantum phase estimation.

 .. toctree::
    :hidden: